-A related story tells of a man who is trapped on his roof-top during a flood.
+A well-known story tells of a man who is trapped on his roof-top during a flood.
 First his neighbour passed by in a rubber dinghy and asked him to jump in.
 “No thank you,” he said, “God will provide.”
 He gave the same reply when a police speedboat and then a military helicopter offered to rescue him.

 When he died and went to heaven, he accused God of not saving him.
 God boomed, “I sent you two boats and a helicopter, what else did you expect?”

 How you can “tie up your camel”

 The root word of ‘responsibility’ is ‘response’.
 As a responsible person, it means that you agree to respond to whatever life throws your way.
 Whenever something happens, our tendency is to focus on the event, and often to instinctively look for something or someone to blame.
 When you do that, you are not in control of your life.
 Turn your focus inward and ask yourself how you would like the situation to turn out, and accept responsibility for taking the action needed to generate that outcome.

 2. Take ownership of your ‘camel’